 You can also skip the tape on this one and run your Mod Podge just along the edge of your first glitter color and apply your other glitter there.

 Gold glitter just gets me every time and the pink works perfectly on the porch.
+Who knew putting glitter on mason jars could be so fun?

 Looking for more great craft and DIY projects for the home?